tarantool/doc/doc/book/box/data_model.rst

 Constraint functions
 ********************

-In Tarantool, constraints use stored Lua functions.
-They must return ``true`` when the constraint is satisfied.
-Other return values (including ``nil``) and exceptions make the check fail and prevent tuple insertion or modification.
+Constraints use stored Lua functions.
+They must return ``true``when the constraint is satisfied.
+Other return values (including ``nil``)and exceptions make the check fail and prevent tuple insertion or modification.

 To create a constraint function, use :ref:`func.create with function body <box_schema-func_create_with-body>`:

 Constraint functions take two parameters:

-* Field value and constraint name for field constraints.
+* The field value and the constraint name for field constraints.

   .. code-block:: tarantoolsession